Table of Contents

-Chronic pelvic pain is pain in your pelvic region (the area below your belly button and above your hips) that lasts for at least 6 months.
+Chronic pelvic pain is pain in your pelvic region (the area below your belly button and above your hips).
+It’s considered chronic if it lasts for at least 6 months.
 The pain may be steady or it may come and go.
 It can feel like a dull ache, or it can be sharp.
 The pain may be mild, or it may be bad enough to interfere with normal daily activities.

 Some of the more common causes of chronic pelvic pain include:

-- Endometriosis: Endometriosis is a problem with the lining of the uterus.
-Tissue from the lining of the uterus moves through the fallopian tubes and gets on your ovaries, in your pelvis, on your bladder or in other areas.
+- Endometriosis: When tissue that normally grows inside the uterus grows in other parts of the body, it’s called endometriosis.
+It can grow on your ovaries, in your pelvis, on your bladder, or in other areas.
 When you have your period, this tissue swells and bleeds, just like the lining of your uterus.
-This is often painful, and scar tissue can form in your pelvic area.
+This is often painful.
+Scar tissue can form in your pelvic area.

-- Pelvic Inflammatory Disease: Pelvic inflammatory disease (PID) is an infection in the female reproductive organs (uterus, fallopian tubes and ovaries).
-Normally, the cervix (opening to the womb) prevents bacteria in the vagina from spreading up into these organs.
-However, if the cervix is exposed to a sexually transmitted infection (STI) such as gonorrhea or chlamydia, it becomes infected.
-This can allow bacteria to travel up into the internal organs, making them inflamed and infected.
-If this occurs, the woman’s fallopian tubes may be damaged, making it difficult for her to become pregnant.
+- Pelvic inflammatory disease: Pelvic inflammatory disease (PID) is an infection in the female reproductive organs (uterus, fallopian tubes, and ovaries).
+Normally, the cervix (opening to the womb) prevents bacteria in the vagina from spreading to these organs.
+If the cervix is exposed to a sexually transmitted infection (STI), such as gonorrhea or chlamydia, it becomes infected.
+This allows bacteria to travel to the internal organs.
+This can make organs inflamed and infected.
+When this happens, the woman’s fallopian tubes may be damaged.
+It causes pain and makes it difficult to become pregnant.

-- Fibroids: Fibroids are benign growths (not cancer) in the muscular wall of the uterus.
+- Fibroids: Fibroids are benign (not cancerous) growths in the muscular wall of the uterus.
 These growths can be very tiny or as large as a cantaloupe.
+They are often painful.

 - Ovarian remnant: During a complete hysterectomy, the uterus and ovaries are removed.
 Sometimes a small piece of the ovary gets left behind, and painful cysts can develop.

-- Irritable bowel syndrome: Irritable bowel syndrome (IBS) is a common problem with the intestines.
-In people with IBS, the intestines squeeze too hard or not hard enough and cause food to move too quickly or too slowly through the intestines.
+- Irritable bowel syndrome: Irritable bowel syndrome (IBS) is a painful problem with the intestines.
+With IBS, the intestines squeeze too hard or not hard enough.
+This causes food to move too quickly or too slowly through the intestines.

 - Interstitial cystitis: Interstitial cystitis is a chronic bladder problem.
 People with interstitial cystitis have a bladder wall that is inflamed and irritated (red and sore).
 This inflammation can scar the bladder or make it stiff.
 A stiff bladder can’t expand as urine fills it.
 In some cases, the walls of the bladder may bleed slightly.
 A few people get sores in the bladder lining.